jamielister/armorvox-client-rest/README.txt

-The "Armorvox-Client-Rest" project is open software designed as an exemplar and starting-point for partners and customers using Auraya's ArmorVox speaker recognition cloud service.
+The "Armorvox-Client-Rest" project is open software designed as an exemplar and starting-point for partners and customers using Auraya's ArmorVox speaker recognition RESTful cloud service.

 See https://cloud.armorvox.com/  for details.

-It is a command-line tool that calls each of the APIs of the ArmorVox server.
+It is a command-line tool that calls each of the APIs of the ArmorVox REST service.

 Identities (IDs) and audio are expected to be organised as follows: